On Days I Have Very Little Energy, I Don't Hesitate To Cut Out Nearly Everything (Autism Energy Management)

-When I'm low on energy, certain things disappear from my day entirely.
+When I'm really exhausted some days (Or operating on low energy), certain things disappear from my day entirely.
 Not reduced.
 Not half-done.
 Gone.

-When I’m at 3 energy or lower, this is the cut order that happens.
+With my app's 1-10 energy slider context in mind: When I'm usually resting around 3 energy or less, this is the cut order that happens.

 Cleaning Stops Completely